Daytime Mon – Sun · 12 PM – 4 PM

 The vibe isn't a genre.
 It's a generation of icons — across decades, across genres, across mediums — because the through-line is cultural significance, not chronology.

-Tier 1 Mon – Sun · 12 PM – 4 PM
+Daytime Mon – Sun · 12 PM – 4 PM

 Sun in the window, Brubeck on, Bill Withers next.
 Four decades of warm music for mid-day burgers, slow afternoons, and the long way home.

-Tier 2 Mon – Sun · 5 PM – 7:30 PM
+Dinner Mon – Sun · 5 PM – 7:30 PM

-Tier 3 Fri + Sat · 7:30 PM – Close
+Weekend Nights Fri + Sat · 7:30 PM – Close

 When the night gets loud, this is what's playing.
 MJ and Prince, Black Coffee and Glasper, Tribe and Mos Def — the music we grew up on, the music we still play loud, the music that earns the late seat.

-Tier 4 Sunday · The Slow Roll
+Sunday The Slow Roll

 Marvin's What's Going On, Bill Withers' Still Bill, D'Angelo's Voodoo, Sade's Diamond Life.
 Slow Sunday — the way a good record plays a whole afternoon and never asks you to flip it.

-The Era Always On · 1980 – 1989
+The Era 1980 – 1989

 Billie Jean, Rhythm of the Night, Like a Prayer, Time After Time.
 The decade that raised a generation of parents, scored by the music they still know every word to — and didn't know they missed.

-The House Always On · The Deep-Dive Shelf
+The House The Deep-Dive Shelf

 MFSB on Love Is the Message, First Choice on Let No Man Put Asunder, Tony Humphries holding the Zanzibar.
 The Philly Sound, Salsoul, and Shelter lineage that became the lane Black Coffee is still playing.